 According to the famous Greek philosopher Heraclitus, “The only thing that is constant is change” – and that is accurate for military special operations.
-The U.S. Special Operations Command (SOCOM), based in Tampa, FL is embracing a possible change in their system as they plan to use artificial intelligence to help bolster their war fighting capabilities and the fight against weapons of mass destruction (WMD).
+The U.S. Special Operations Command (SOCOM), based in Tampa, FL is embracing a possible change in their system as they plan to use artificial intelligence military technology to help bolster their war fighting capabilities and the fight against weapons of mass destruction (WMD).

 In an event called the 2018 GEOINT Symposium, General Raymond ‘Tony’ Thomas, the Commander of the U.S. Special Operations Command expressed his desire to use AI-based systems or machines in order to track WMDs.

 He said that even though their unit has always been on the cutting edge of utilizing commercial services and products, they are still a little hesitant to entertain the technological prowess of artificial intelligence.

 However, with the growing risk and danger showed by potential adversaries and terrorists who want to use WMDs, it would be safe to say that machine learnings could provide intelligence to SOCOM that counters weapons of mass destructions, which experts say are a frightening global problem.